QuarkChain/bench_kvdb/doc/paper.md

 1. Lookup MemTable / Immutable MemTables and return value if found (in memory)
 2. Lookup MANIFEST to find candidate SST files (in memory)
 3. For each SST:
-   a) Load Top-level index at init → local index block after filter check
+   a) Load Top-level index at reader initialization (used to locate index blocks after filter check)
    b) Table-level Bloom filter check (except LLast) → skip SST if key absent
    c) Index block lookup → locate data block
    d) Data block lookup → read value and return
 ```

+The read path above references several internal components that appear
+throughout this paper.
+We briefly introduce them here for clarity.

 ##### **Top-level index**
 A tiny per-SST top-level index pointing to internal index blocks (“Index blocks”).
 It is touched on almost every lookup and typically remains fully cached.

 ##### **LLast**
 The deepest level of the LSM tree.
 It stores most of the data and **does not use Bloom filters** during lookups.
-Thus lookups that reach LLast follow the full path:
-**Top-level index → index block → data block**.
+Thus lookups that reach LLast follow the full path: **Top-level index → index block → data block**.

-#### **Why filters exclude LLast**
+##### **Why filters exclude LLast**
 Bloom filters for LLast would be prohibitively large, expensive to keep hot in cache, and provide limited benefit in practice
 because most positive lookups ultimately probe LLast regardless.
 Pebble therefore does **not** consult Bloom filters for LLast.

-**With these filters cached:**
-- Most negative lookups are eliminated before touching LLast.
-- Most positive lookups require only **1–2 data-block reads** once index blocks are cached.

 ---

-### Two Practical Cache Thresholds ("Inflection Points")
+### Two Practical Cache Inflection Points

 Pebble’s read I/O behavior is driven by whether the cache can hold specific metadata components.